#71 Three Ways For Students & Teachers To Take Control Of Instructional Time

 Your working memory has to really sweat to get new information into long-term memory, so stop fighting against your physiology.
 If your immediate memory isn’t interested in what you’re learning, it’s going to drop the information and not work with it.
 You’ll never be able to recall what you’ve learned because your brain hasn’t stored it anywhere.

 It’s up to you to work with this information and store it away.
-If your teacher understands how the brain learns, then more than half your battle is won because they’re going to be teaching your class in ways that will greatly benefit you and your classmates.
+If your teacher understands how the brain learns, then more than half your battle is won because they’re going to be teaching your class in ways which will greatly benefit you and your classmates.

 Here’s a PRO TIP: You’re not expected to get it right right away.
 No one, including your teacher, should be expecting you to.